REU Program: Quantum@UW

 Program dates: June 22 - August 30, 2025

-Application deadline: March 12, 2025 (11:59pm EST)
+Application deadline: Extended to March 14, 2025 (11:59pm EST) due to a technical issue on ETAP.

 Apply here: https://etap.nsf.gov/award/7795/opportunity/10792